top of page

 It's more than just eating vegan foods!
 All the hype is about eating largely plant-based and vegan, but sustainability goes deeper than that.

-I believe balance is key, and moderation is important!
+We believe balance is key, and moderation is important!

 A protein-rich diet containing a variety of whole foods, including animal foods, is both nutritious and beneficial for our local ecosystems.